Are All McGings Related?

 If two men share a surname, how should the genetic distance at 67 Y-chromosome STR markers be interpreted?

 But what does that mean?
-For that, consider the calculator found at http://www.moseswalker.com/mrca/calculator.asp?q=2.
+For that, consider the calculator found at this link.

-Based on Y-DNA 67 testing, we see that John J and Jim share a common great grandfather (95% at 10 generations back) and that Tony also does but his great grandfather was further back (95% at 14 generations), meaning that Tony’s ancestor is an older one, a forefather of the ancestor Jim and I share (meaning Tony’s ancestor is the ancestor of the 3 of us, but also he had multiple sons and Jim and I come from one line of one of those sons, and Tony must come from a line from a different brother (otherwise we’d have a 1 or zero match).
+Based on Y-DNA 67 testing, we see that John J and Jim share a common great grandfather (95% at 10 generations back), and that Tony also does but his great grandfather was further back (95% at 14 generations).
+This means Tony’s ancestor is an older one, a forefather of the ancestor Jim and I share.
 When we factor in John, we see a line that is shared by all of us, but with a linkage that is further back yet than the link with Tony.
-So John’s connection to the 3 of us is older yet than Tony, which is older than Jim and John J.

-So, at this time we can say that the McGing’s tested seem likely have a common ancestor in 1600, but the odds are also good that our common ancestor could have actually lived sometime about 1650 - 1700.
-And we know there were McGings around Dublin then…..
+At this time, we can say that the McGings tested seem likely to have a common ancestor in 1600, but the odds are also good that our common ancestor could have actually lived sometime about 1650–1700.
+And we know there were McGings around Dublin then.

-Now if we can get more male McGing’s from lines that are not related to the four of us to test their Y-DNA at a minimum of 67, we can see if the results can confirm this hypothesis.
-(Getting more from mine, Jim’s or Tony’s known relations won’t do much good as it’ll just repeat what we already know.)
+Now if we can get more male McGings from unrelated lines to test their Y-DNA at a minimum of 67, we can see if the results confirm this hypothesis.

-There is another kind of Y-DNA test that looks much further back, looking to see when the small branch of a family broke off from the ancestors before.
-In our case, when I did the Big Y DNA and ask the questions of when do the McGings first appear, and where did it come from?
-That testing shows that the locations for this so far are Scotland and Ireland.
+There is another kind of Y-DNA test that looks much further back, examining when a small branch of a family split from ancestors before.
+In our case, Big Y DNA testing shows that the locations for this so far are Scotland and Ireland.

 Brief Overview of Y-DNA